Like everything else in Switzerland you’ll find that Swiss airports are efficiently integrated into the country’s public transport network.

 Lugano railway station is the main railway station in Lugano, West of the downtown area, a scenic funicular provides a direct link from the station to the city center below.

 Broc is home to the Nestle chocolate factory in the district of Gruyère.
 Gruyère is known for the tasty cheese.
 It’s practically a fondue!
-Good taste abounds everywhere, starting with the Chocolate Train and a choice of travel in a vintage “Belle Epoque” carriage or ultramodern panoramic car with over-sized windows.
-This daylong excursion begins in Montreaux and takes visitors by train to Gruyeres, where they’ll visit a cheese-making factory and the Gruyeres Castle.
-Then comes some free time to explore medieval Montreaux before it’s off to Broc and a visit to the Cailler-Nestle chocolate factory.
+Good taste abounds everywhere, starting with the Chocolate Train and travel in a vintage “Belle Epoque” carriage and luxury motorcoach.
+This daylong excursion begins in Montreaux and takes visitors by train to Montbovon, then by motorcoach to Gruyère, where they’ll visit a cheese-making factory and the Gruyère Castle.
+Then comes some free time to explore medieval Gruyère before it’s off to Broc and a visit to the Cailler-Nestle chocolate factory.
 Sweet!
 A favorite trek for young and old, the chocolate train delivers the ultimate fulfilling Swiss experience.

 The Chocolate Train is available for travel from Montreux to Broc.
 This train is only offered as a round trip excursion however you are only required to reserve your trip one-way and we’ll automatically reserve your return trip.The Chocolate train runs every Monday, Wednesday and Thursday in May, June, September and October and daily during July and August.